-Popular Music Culture
+Popular Music Studies

 The Music Program on Rider University's main campus in Lawrenceville, NJ offers two degrees in music.
-The Bachelor of Arts in Popular Music Culture presents students with a focused study in twentieth- and twenty-first century popular music in a unique context that will give them an unrivalled advantage in any professional aspect of popular music, and the Bachelor of Arts in Fine Arts/Music track prepares students for professional careers in classical music.
+The Bachelor of Arts in Popular Music Studies presents students with a focused study in twentieth- and twenty-first century popular music in a unique context that will give them an unrivalled advantage in any professional aspect of popular music, and the Bachelor of Arts in Fine Arts/Music track prepares students for professional careers in classical music.
 Students will work closely with renowned faculty and recognized professionals in a variety of areas of study.
 Broad-based liberal arts study forms the core of these exciting degrees.

-The BA in Popular Music Culture offers:
+The BA in Popular Music Studies offers:

-Course work including general pop music history surveys such as popular music history, film music, world music, hip-hop and rap music, jazz history, in-depth studies with such courses as The Music of the Beatles, Radiohead, The Music of Anime and Animation, iPod and Digital Culture and Music Theory in the writing of songs and professional pop and rock journalism and criticism
+- Course work including general pop music history surveys such as popular music history, film music, world music, hip-hop and rap music, jazz history, in-depth studies with such courses as The Music of the Beatles, Radiohead, The Music of Anime and Animation, iPod and Digital Culture and Music Theory in the writing of songs and professional pop and rock journalism and criticism

-One-of-a-kind combination of the use of technology and study of the most recent technological innovations as they relate to music
+- One-of-a-kind combination of the use of technology and study of the most recent technological innovations as they relate to music

-The opportunity to develop and evolve your own groups and creative performance and recording projects in an interactive and supportive environment
+- The opportunity to develop and evolve your own groups and creative performance and recording projects in an interactive and supportive environment

-Internship opportunities tailored to your particular passions and interests.
+- Internship opportunities tailored to your particular passions and interests.

-Involvement in a wide variety of performance groups including the Rider Band, University Chorale, Jazz Band, Pep Band and student-run ensembles
+- Involvement in a wide variety of performance groups including the Rider Band, University Chorale, Jazz Band, Pep Band and student-run ensembles